Multi-Center Federated Learning: Clients Clustering for Better Personalization: Methodology

 \subsection{Optimization Algorithm}

-In general, Expectation-Maximization (EM) \cite{bishop2006pattern} can be used to solve the distance-based objective function of clustering, e.g., K-Means.
+In general, Expectation-Maximization (EM) \cite{bishop2006pattern} is an optimisation framework to solve alternative updating of multiple parameters, for example, K-Means clustering with updates on cluster centers and cluster assignments.
 However, in contrast to the general objective of clustering, our proposed objective, as described in Eq. \ref{eq:new-objetive}, has a dynamically changing $W_i$ during optimization.
 Therefore, we adapt the Stochastic Expectation Maximization (SEM) \cite{cappe2009line} optimization framework by adding one step, i.e., updating $W_i$.
-In the modified SEM optimization framework, named federated SEM (FeSEM), we sequentially conduct: 1) E-step -- updating cluster assignment $r_i^{(k)}$ with fixed $W_i$, 2) M-step -- updating cluster centers $\tilde{W}^{(k)}$, and 3) updating local models by providing new initialization $\tilde{W}^{(k)}$.
+In the modified SEM optimization framework, named federated SEM (FeSEM), we will iterative conduct a sequence of actions as below.